ChrisAgold/codeup-web-exercises/README.md

 # Codeup Web Exercises
-This repo will hold the exercise files for HTML/Javascript in the Codeup curriculum.
+This repo will hold the exercise files for HTML/Javascript in the Codeup curriculum. # function-exercises